The Bankrate promise

-There are many kinds of liens (tax liens, mechanic’s liens, judgment liens and statutory liens, for example), and indeed most of them are nonconsensual.
-But, a contractual lien is a legal claim against property as a result of a voluntary contract, such as a mortgage.
-The person holding the lien has a legal right to the other person’s property if he or she fails to pay what’s owed.
+There are many types of liens, and most of them are nonconsensual.
+A contractual lien, though, is a legal claim against property as a result of a voluntary contract, such as a mortgage or car loan.
+In real estate terms, the party holding the lien — ie, the lender — has a legal right to the other party’s property — the homeowner’s home — if he or she fails to pay what’s owed.

-A contractual lien is built into the contract, such as a mortgage or auto loan.
-It’s only legal and binding if both parties have agreed to it, and if the court can enforce it and make changes to it.
+A contractual lien can be built into any type of contract.
+It is not exclusive to mortgages — there can be a contractual lien on an auto loan, for instance.
+It’s only legal and binding if both parties have agreed to it, and if the courts can enforce it and make changes to it.

 Landlords sometimes use contractual liens to help cover any rent owed by a tenant who hasn’t paid.
 For example, if a tenant vacates without paying the full rent owed, the landlord may seize the tenant’s left-behind property and sell it to cover the cost of the past-due rent.
 However, the landlord must give notice of the sale to the tenant and must allow the tenant to reclaim the property in exchange for the owed rent.
 If the landlord sells the property, he or she must provide the tenant with any money left over from the proceeds after covering the rent.